ProjectSLAM/Master-thesis/README.md

 # Master-thesis
-Code used in my Master thesis
+Code used in my Master thesis.
 All the credits are given in the corresponding folder.

+How code are working :
 It is assumed that ROS noetic is already correctly working.

 To correctly work the following package are requiered :